 Along with system recovery, to improve the serviceability of the PXI embedded controller you can quickly access in-ROM diagnostics for the hard drive and memory without requiring external third-party tools.
 By running these diagnostics, you can determine if you need to replace the hard drive or memory.
 The controller design allows for quick field replacement of critical components such as the hard drive and the memory without affecting the warranty.
 To ease the process of purchasing spare components, hard drive and memory upgrades are available with the embedded controller.
 Therefore, combining all these features significantly improves embedded controller serviceability.

-8. Integrated Tools to Improve System Availability
+8. Integrated Tools to Improve System Availability and Manageability

 National Instruments works closely with Intel to ensure features of the latest processor are incorporated into PXI embedded controllers to make certain PXI applications can take advantage of these new tools.
 The most recent feature that was added to the Nehalem-based processor family is Intel Active Management Technology (AMT), which provides system administrators the ability to remotely monitor, maintain, and update systems.
 With this feature, administrators can boot systems from a remote media, track hardware and software assets, and perform remote troubleshooting and recovery.